 See the Process to Obtaining Pre-ETS document.

 Client Assistance Program (CAP), provided by Disability Rights Oregon, aims to expand job opportunities and independent living for people with disabilities.
 They offer advice, tools that you can use to protect and assert your rights, and advocacy related to services in Oregon for:

-- Office of Vocational Rehabilitation Services (OVRS)
+- Vocational Rehabilitation services

 - Independent Living (IL) centers

-- Commission for the Blind vocational services
+- Oregon's Commission for the Blind vocational services

 - Tribal Vocational Rehabilitation programs